Monday, November 30, 2015

 # # #

-• A newspaper editor and pillar of the new regime: The armchair underscores power and the fingers look like claws.
+While a newspaper editor and pillar of the new regime expresses authority by his gaze, an armchair that underscores power and fingers that look like claws.
+That authority lies behind surging economic dynamism.

-Portrait of Monsieur Bertin by Jean-Auguste-Dominique Ingres, 1832 / zoom
+Portrait de Monsieur Bertin by Jean-Auguste-Dominique Ingres, 1832 / zoom

 Calling the insurgency "The Three Glorious Days"